-This specifies a maximum log level for events to be logged in the "EVENTLOG.TXT" pseudo file.
-For example, if this value is set to 6, only events with a log level of 6 or lower will be logged.
-The log levels for events are configured on the Configure>Event Logcodes page.
-Log level 1 is high, log level 9 is low.
+This is the lowest priority event code that will be logged in the "EVENTLOG.TXT" pseudo file.
+For example, if this value is set to 6, only events with a priority of 6 or higher will be logged.

 Delay after powerup before sending traps/emails/sms (s):